PriestTomb/logstash-output-rocketmq/README.md

 ## Installation

+* If the installation environment has internet (Refer to [LogStash output plugin test installation](https://www.elastic.co/guide/en/logstash/current/_how_to_write_a_logstash_output_plugin.html#_test_installation_4))

-0. Place the jar file in rocketmq_jar in /vendor/jar/rocketmq in the installation directory of LogStash
+  * Place the jar file in rocketmq_jar in /vendor/jar/rocketmq in the installation directory of LogStash

-1. If the installation environment has internet (Refer to [LogStash output plugin test installation](https://www.elastic.co/guide/en/logstash/current/_how_to_write_a_logstash_output_plugin.html#_test_installation_4))

   * Put logstash-output-rocketmq-0.1.0.gem in the installation directory of LogStash

   * Run `bin/logstash-plugin install logstash-output-rocketmq-0.1.0.gem` in the installation directory of LogStash

-2. If the installation environment dose not have internet (Refer to [LogStash installing offline plugin packs](https://www.elastic.co/guide/en/logstash/current/offline-plugins.html#installing-offline-packs))
+* If the installation environment dose not have internet (Refer to [LogStash installing offline plugin packs](https://www.elastic.co/guide/en/logstash/current/offline-plugins.html#installing-offline-packs))

+  * Place the jar file in rocketmq_jar in /vendor/jar/rocketmq in the installation directory of LogStash

   * Put logstash-offline-plugins-6.4.0.zip in the installation directory of LogStash

   * Run `bin/logstash-plugin install file:///path/to/logstash-offline-plugins-6.4.0.zip` in the installation directory of LogStash

 ## Configurations